 To endorse the check, sign your name within the endorsement area.

-This is known as a blank endorsement, but there are other types of endorsements as well that may change the steps you need to take when endorsing a check.
+This is known as a blank endorsement, but other types of endorsements may change the steps you need to take when endorsing a check.

 The types of endorsements

-There are three main types of endorsements you can use: a blank endorsement, a restrictive endorsement, or a full endorsement.
+You can use three main types of endorsements: a blank endorsement, a restrictive endorsement, or a full endorsement.
 Each type will change how you endorse the check.

 1. Blank endorsement